rust-lang/book/second-edition/src/ch11-00-testing.md

 changes to our code to make sure any existing correct behavior has not changed.

-Testing is a complex skill, and we cannot hope to cover everything about how to write good tests in one chapter of a book, so here we'll just discuss the mechanics of Rust's testing facilities.
-We'll talk about the annotations and macros available to you when writing your tests, the default behavior and options provided for running your tests, and how to organize tests into unit tests and integration tests.
+Testing is a complex skill, and we cannot hope to cover everything about how to write good tests in one chapter of a book, so here we’ll just discuss the mechanics of Rust’s testing facilities.
+We’ll talk about the annotations and macros available to you when writing your tests, the default behavior and options provided for running your tests, and how to organize tests into unit tests and integration tests.